 1.4 In the event a party fails to dismiss litigation as required by these rules and any other party incurs any legal expenses and/or fees to have the action dismissed, such expenses and/or fees will be added to any award rendered to the party who failed to dismiss the action.
 In the event that the conclusion of the proceeding to dismiss the litigation goes beyond the decision of the arbitration and the decision is rendered in favor of the party required to begin legal proceedings to dismiss the litigation, any such award will be amended to reflect the expenses of such party upon proper documentation.
 If the party required to make the motion to dismiss pending litigation loses the arbitration, a separate award will be rendered in that party’s favor upon the documentation of the action and expenses.

 1.5 All decisions rendered by ARS shall be made by an attorney experienced in litigation and all such attorneys shall be impartial in their assessment of liability and award of damages.
 But for the basic rules of law (for example, Statutes of Limitations), the arbitrators shall conduct no independent research and shall be bound to render a decision as to the legal standards or laws provided by the parties.

 1.6 The filing of an Application for arbitration, will act to suspend any relevant Statute of Limitations.
-In the event that a matter is dismissed from arbitration, the Statute of Limitations, it would have otherwise expired, will be extended to ninety (90) days past the dismissal date.
+In the event that a matter is dismissed from arbitration, the Statute of Limitations, it would have otherwise expired, will be extended to ninety (90) business days past the dismissal date.

 1.7 Any notices required by the rules shall be given by email at the email address provided by the parties on the application.
 In the event that an email address is not available, the Applicant is responsible for notifying the respondent of the proceedings in accordance with the rules herein.